 As part of the Review of Governance, the Board has considered and approved the six areas to be covered by the Governor Champions.
 These areas are Safeguarding and Special Educational Needs (SEND), Health and Safety and Staff Welfare, Learner Experience, Teaching, Learning and Assessment and Equality and Diversity.
 The role of the Governor Champions has been agreed and is a strategic role and does not have operational responsibility.
 Champions are invited to attend the relevant College Committees.
-The Corporation Board also has Curriculum Link Governor Champions.
 All Governors are invited to attend the College Quality Summit meetings.

-The Committees have reviewed their Terms of Reference and their performance against terms of reference; a report was presented to the Corporation Board at its meeting on 3 July 2020.
+The Committees have reviewed their Terms of Reference and their performance against terms of reference; a report was presented to the Corporation Board at its meeting on 1 July 2022.
 The Board has also continued to review its performance against the Code of Good Governance for English Colleges and RSM: Turning Lights Green - A Best Practice Guide for Audit Committee.